CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Experiment

+\textbf{Layer- and Timestep-wise Frequency Matching (LTM) of ACI.} To validate the effectiveness of LTM, which considers the layer-wise and timestep-wise characteristics of diffusion features, we provide quantitative evaluations in \cref{tab:aci_ab_weight_ltm}-(b).
+As shown in \cref{tab:aci_ab_weight_ltm}-(b), applying LTM consistently improves all evaluation metrics compared to the setting without LTM.
+Without LTM, excessive guidance often introduces noise or injects overly strong details, resulting in unnaturally sharp and unstable structures (see the \textit{Suppl.} for qualitative examples).
+In contrast, incorporating LTM suppresses such noise and prevents overly emphasized details, leading to more stable and visually consistent results.
+These experiments support the motivation for applying LTM within ACI.

-In Table~\ref{table:ACI_ab_layer_weight}, we provide the quantitative evaluation of the injection weight.
-We set $\lambda_S$ as $0.4$, it achieves the best FID scores.
+\textbf{Caching Injection Weight of ACI.} In \cref{tab:aci_ab_weight_ltm}-(a), we provide the quantitative evaluation of the injection weight.
+We set $\lambda_S$ to $0.4$, which achieves the best FID scores.
 Although the LPIPS and PPL values are relatively higher, we choose $\lambda_S = 0.4$ as the final weight because GLCS offers a more reliable assessment of smoothness.
 Additional qualitative results are provided in the \textit{Suppl}.